Overview of UWFi Rules

 Paradigm UWFi Rules are the ultimate hybrid of pro wrestling and mixed martial arts.
 Bouts are fast, explosive, and exciting.
 But more than anything – when a bout is conducted under Paradigm UWFi Rules… IT’S A FIGHT!

-Paradigm Pro first introduced UWFi Rules at the 2019 Fighting Spirit Heavyweight Grand Prix, and has seen used UWFi Rules for select matches at a dozen events.
-In addition, UWFi Rules are now highlighted on the weekly UWFi Rules Contender Series that streams every week on IndependentWrestling.TV.
+Paradigm Pro first introduced UWFi Rules at the 2019 Fighting Spirit Heavyweight Grand Prix, and has seen used UWFi Rules for select matches at dozens of events.
+In addition, UWFi Rules are highlighted on the UWFi Rules Contender Series that streams on IndependentWrestling.TV.
 Click here to watch our shows on IndependentWrestling.TV!

 Professional Wrestling historians may note that UWFi Rules have been modernized from the rule-set used by the Union of Wrestling Forces International.
 Changes have been made to encourage a higher percentage of ‘finishes’.
 As such UWFi Rules now permit elbow strikes, permit strikes to a downed opponent, and time limits have been removed from all fights.